 As the instructional leader in the school building, the principal must ensure that he or she knows what is going on in classrooms daily.
-For this to happen, administrative team members must make sure they are visiting classrooms, and engaging in conversations with teachers and students about instruction.
+For this to happen, administrative team members must make sure they are visiting classrooms (20 each per week at minimum), and engaging in conversations with teachers and students about instruction.
 Review the Coaching Tiered Plan for Information on support (including walkthroughs) for teachers based on their coaching needs.